foxfabi/phpDEV/README.md

 ### Coding standard

-The default coding standard used by PHP_CodeSniffer is the PEAR coding standard.
-If you wish to check your code against the PSR-12 coding standard, use the `--standard` command line argument: `phpcs --standard=PSR12 /path/to/code-directory`
+The configured coding standard used by PHP_CodeSniffer is the [PSR-12 coding standard](https://www.php-fig.org/psr/psr-12/).
+To check a file against the PEAR coding standard, use the `--standard` command line argument: `phpcs --standard=PEAR /path/to/code-directory`

 ## Useful commands